xXLegionBinFrogXx/gb10-fan-control/README.md

 Treat this as a comfort and preference tool, not a safety or reliability improvement.
-If your only concern is staying within operating limits, the stock behavior already did that and you do not need this software.
+If your only concern is staying within operating limits, the stock behavior (probably) already did that and you do not need this software.

 Built on [841973620's original driver and reverse engineering](https://github.com/Z841973620/dgx-spark-fan-override), which made this project possible.
 See [Transport and attribution](#transport-and-attribution)